-Former military members, and/or their spouse or children, who intend to establish residence in Oklahoma, and who currently reside in Oklahoma may be eligible for in-state status without the 12-month requirement provided: a.) the student was in active uniformed services for no fewer than 90 days and discharged in less than five years before the date of enrollment in an Oklahoma college, and b.) is pursuing a course of education with VA assistance under Chapters 30, 31 or 33.
+Former military members, and/or their spouse or children, who intend to establish residence in Oklahoma, and who currently reside in Oklahoma may be eligible for in-state status without the 12-month requirement provided: a.) the student was in active uniformed services for no fewer than 90 days, and b.) is pursuing a course of education with VA assistance under Chapters 30, 31 or 33.